 I have never studied psychology, so I don’t know how psychologically valid my reflections are.

-I came to Tbilisi (Georgia) in 2009 with just two suitcases of my worldly possessions, in which I had just five diecast cars.
+I came to Tbilisi (Georgia, the country not the state) in 2009 with just two suitcases of my worldly possessions, in which I had just five diecast cars.
 Before moving I had sold or given away most of my possessions (including a couple of dozen diecast vehicles).
 Since arriving in Tbilisi my collection has grown considerably to around 1100 vehicles with 15 to 20 being added each month.

 I have had small diecast cars for as long as I can remember.
 On my first birthday cake was a Matchbox racing car, so I’m told.
 Then there was a Matchbox Pickford’s Removal Van with sweets in the back, occasionally restocked by my mother.
 My earliest actual memory is being on a train holding a Matchbox Racing Car Transporter, I would have been three at the time.
 Collecting model cars…toy cars…is fine as a child but as an adult?

 Collections allow people to relive their childhood, connect themselves to a period in history or time they feel strongly about, to ease insecurity and anxiety about losing a part of themselves, and to keep the past present.